 - Create a separate word document that captures the key postings of the week integrating these statements with the core concepts

 - Create a group summary by asking each student to identify the core concept for themselves from the week’s discussion.
-The students’ concepts can be an insight, a challenge, relationship, or pattern, or next step idea.
+The students’ concepts can be an insight, a challenge, relationship, pattern, or next step idea.

 - Hold a live synchronous session with your students and review key ideas from a unit of 2-3 weeks and then create a summary from that activity.